Add-ons

 The Branded Auth add-on lets you customize the data source connection interface, removing ROOK's visual identity and replacing it with your own company's.
 This ensures that the end user perceives a native, consistent synchronization process within a trusted environment aligned with your brand.

 By default, when users link their health devices or apps, they go through a standardized authentication flow.
-By enabling Branded Auth, you can:
+By activating Branded Auth, you can:

 - Replace the ROOK logo with your own on all connection screens.